unina-sfere/NN4OCMSP/README.md

 Moreover, in the following Section we provide a tutorial to show how to implement in Python the proposed methodology used in the paper to the real-case study.

-# Out-of-control signal identification in multiple stream processes using artificial neural networks for passenger railway transportation
+# Out-of-control signal interpretation in multiple stream processes using artificial neural networks for passenger railway transportation

 ## Introduction